 harping writing about cutting dog nails since I launched Big Dog Mom last year.

 Read The Ultimate Guide to Cutting Dog Nails and my review of the Diamagroove Dremel bit for a taste of how I feel about long dog nails.
 I have focused on nail cutting because I know this is a very real challenge for a great many of you.
 This survey reveals how right I am to focus on cutting dog nails.
-32% of respondents ranking nail cutting as their top source of stress and anxiety, and 45% ranking nail cutting first or second.
+32% of respondents ranked nail cutting as their top source of stress and anxiety, and 45% ranked nail cutting first or second.

 If you would include yourself in this 77% of dog owners who struggle with cutting their dog’s nails, then I welcome you into my online training course, Dog Nailpro.
 If you would like more information about it, click here to add your name to the waitlist for when I open the doors for enrollment.

 Paid Services of Dog Owners